w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands.md

 ## Scratch {: #Scratch}

-The `/scratch` command lets you scratch 4 squares on a scratch ticket once every 3 hours.
-The hours are set throughout the day based on the bot's time zone (<a href=" https://www.timeanddate.com/worldclock/timezone/utc" target="_blank">UTC</a>), starting a midnight UTC and continuing to give new scratch tickets every 3 hours.
+The `/scratch` command lets you scratch 4 squares on a scratch ticket if you have <a href="https://dankmemer.wiki/en/About-Dank-Memer/Vote" target="_blank">voted for the bot</a> on discordbotlist in the last 12 hours.
+You can use `/scratch` once every 3 hours, and the rewards rotate throughout the day.
+The 3-hour periods are set throughout the day based on the bot's time zone (<a href="https://www.timeanddate.com/worldclock/timezone/utc" target="_blank">UTC</a>), starting a midnight UTC and continuing to give new scratch tickets every 3 hours.

 <br>
 <center>